PixmaNts/SatisFlow/docs/API_CONTRACT.md

 ### Transport Details

-The `transport_details` field contains a debug representation of the transport type and is primarily for debugging purposes.
+The `transport_details` field contains a JSON snapshot of the submitted transport payload and is primarily returned for debugging or auditing purposes.

 ## Power System Details